1. Resume Examples

 You don’t need to use the word “I.” You don’t even need to use complete sentences.
 But you do need to use provocative and interesting language if you want to get anyone’s attention.

 Passionate and experienced Illustrator with a unique background, combining technical illustration with a decorated graphic design history.
-Adept in working independently, and also within a team to achieve project goals.
+Adept in working independently, and within a team to achieve project goals.

 Copied!

-Illustrator employment history resume example
+Employment history example

 But many illustrators are self-employed freelancers who may have taken an unconventional path to where they are today.
 You may need a section in your work history that simply lists the illustration projects you’ve done independently, perhaps with links that allow employers to see them online.